Fabiz/MeeusJs/README.md

 # MeeusJs

-MeeusJs is an implementation of the Book 'Astronomical Algorithms of Jean Meeus' in Javascript.
+MeeusJs is an implementation of some algorithms of the Book 'Astronomical Algorithms of Jean Meeus' in Javascript.
 It follows the second edition, copyright 1998, with corrections as of August 10, 2009.

-You can use the library to calculate sun and moon positions and their phases (rise, transmit, set) on a high accuracy.
+The library can be used to calculate sun and moon positions and their phases (rise, transmit, set) on a high accuracy.

 The library is about 20kb (minimized) and licensed under MIT.
 It includes various unit tests against the data of http://ssd.jpl.nasa.gov/horizons.cgi.